Chickpea ‘Tuna’ Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Chickpea ‘Tuna’ Salad is a great alternative to the traditional, where the tuna is replaced with mashed chickpeas for a vegetarian recipe that is rich in protein, full of fiber, and easy to make.
-Just 10 minutes for a quick, easy lunch full of crunchy fresh vegetables that are so great when you’re looking for a healthy option or change.
-Serve just like tuna or chicken salad on bib lettuce, sliced bread, or in a wrap.
+This Chickpea ‘Tuna’ Salad is a great alternative to the traditional; the tuna is replaced with mashed chickpeas for a vegetarian recipe that is rich in protein, full of fiber, and easy to make.
+It takes me just 10 minutes to make, and I serve it just like tuna or chicken salad on bib lettuce, sliced bread, or in a wrap.

 Ingredients for recipe: tahini, Greek yogurt, 2 celery stalks, chickpeas, whole shallot, whole lemon, reserved chickpea liquid, Dijon mustard, fresh dill, salt and pepper.